-In 5-7 minutes, the WiserGiving Style Quiz can help you:
+In 5-7 minutes, the WiserGiving Style Quiz can:

 Building Movements efforts inspire and support people to take action, together, to achieve deep and lasting social, cultural or political change.
 Activities often include grassroots organizing, public education, media campaigns, and social action.
 Examples include: Occupy Wall Street, Anti-Bullying campaigns, Pro-Choice, and the Tea Party.